Skeng

-Kevon Douglas (born 13 February 2001), known professionally as Skeng is a Jamaican dancehall artist Skeng came on the scene in 2021 with his infectious hit “Gvnman shift” and gained international recognition after collaborating with Trinidadian artist Nicki Minaj on the single “Likkle Miss (Remix)” which enter the Billboard Chart. and peaked at number 6, he also collaborated with Dancehall artiste Tommy Lee Sparta on "Protocol".
+Kevon Douglas (born 13 February 2001), known professionally as Skeng is a Jamaican dancehall artist Skeng gained international recognition after collaborating with Trinidadian artist Nicki Minaj on the single “Likkle Miss (Remix)” which enter the Billboard Chart. and peaked at number 6, he also collaborated with Dancehall artiste Tommy Lee Sparta on "Protocol".

 Biography

 Skeng developed an early interest in music while growing up in St. Catherine, Jamaica, and began honing his craft as a teenager.
 He drew inspiration from both old-school dancehall icons and contemporary trap-influenced beats, blending gritty lyrics with high-energy performances.
-His raw, unfiltered sound quickly resonated with younger audiences across Jamaica and the wider Caribbean.

-Following his initial success, Skeng continued to build momentum with a string of singles that showcased his signature aggressive delivery and street-centered themes.
-His style has often been described as a fusion of hardcore dancehall with elements of modern hip-hop, setting him apart in an evolving Jamaican music landscape.
+Following his initial success, Skeng continued with a string of singles that showcased his signature aggressive delivery and street-centered themes.
+His style has often been described as a fusion of hardcore dancehall with elements of modern hip-hop.

-In addition to his high-profile collaborations, Skeng has remained a prolific solo artist, releasing music that captures the realities of urban life in Jamaica.
-His performances, known for their intensity and crowd engagement, have earned him a dedicated following both locally and internationally.
+In addition to his collaborations, Skeng has remained a prolific solo artist.

-Skeng's growing influence marks a new wave of dancehall, often referred to as "traphall," where traditional rhythms intersect with darker, trap-inspired production.
-Despite some controversies over the lyrical content of his songs, he remains a prominent voice among the younger generation of dancehall artists, redefining the genre’s boundaries.
+Skeng's musical style is part of a new wave of dancehall, often referred to as "traphall," where traditional rhythms intersect with darker, trap-inspired production.
+Despite some controversies over the lyrical content of his songs, he remains a prominent voice among the younger generation of dancehall artists.

-Musical style

-Skeng's musical style is a fusion of traditional dancehall rhythms and contemporary trap influences, a subgenre often referred to as "trap dancehall" or "traphall".
-This style is characterized by the incorporation of trap music elements—such as heavy basslines and rapid hi-hats—into the dancehall framework, creating a gritty and modern sound that resonates with younger audiences.
-Notable trap dancehall artists include Skillibeng, Skeng, and Squash.

-Skeng's lyrics often explore the harsh realities of urban life in Jamaica, presenting gritty narratives delivered in rapid-fire Jamaican patois.
-His track “Protocol,” featuring Tommy Lee Sparta, exemplifies this style and dominated YouTube Jamaica as the top song for two years.

-Influenced by legendary artists such as Bob Marley and Buju Banton, as well as contemporary stars like Vybz Kartel and Popcaan, Skeng has developed a unique style that blends traditional dancehall sounds with modern production techniques.

-Despite some controversies over the lyrical content of his songs, Skeng remains a prominent voice among the younger generation of dancehall artists, redefining the genre’s boundaries.
-His music reflects the harsh realities of life in Jamaica's inner cities while also offering messages of hope and perseverance.